 Students attending this class should have prior to coming:

-- Strong swimming ability.
+- Required to swim 300 meters no-stop.
 (Required to navigate class I-III rapids in approved PFD)

 - Be in good physical condition.

 - Ability to function as a member of a team.